-The method was initially used in the 1960’s in the Philippines so as to obtain live fish for selling to other countries to aquarium owners; a market which has tremendously grown.
+The method was initially used in the 1960s in the Philippines so as to obtain live fish for selling to other countries to aquarium owners, a market that has tremendously grown.
 In the present day, the method is used in supplying fish for Hong Kong and Singapore restaurants.

-The cyanide method is very harmful for the creatures that gulp it down.
-Research shows that aquarium fish that has ingested the cyanide grow cancer within a year of being bought.
-It is also said that one square meter of coral reef is destroyed for every fish caught with cyanide technique.
+The cyanide method is very harmful to the creatures that gulp it down.
+Research shows that aquarium fish that has ingested cyanide grow cancer within a year of being bought.
+It is also said that one square meter of the coral reef is destroyed for every fish caught with cyanide technique.

-Normally, the fish do not get scared but the stones and blocks crash the coral reefs leaving the fish with no place to hide and end up getting caught.
-Continuous crashing of the coral reefs destroys bottom sea aquatic ecosystem which takes years to get restored.
+Normally, the fish do not get scared, but the stones and blocks crash the coral reefs leaving the fish with no place to hide and end up getting caught.
+The continuous crashing of the coral reefs destroys the bottom sea aquatic ecosystem, which takes years to get restored.

-The worst case scenario is that they never grow back.
-Nonstop use of the Muro-ami technique could lead to the total eradication of coral reefs ecosystems in the Southeast Asia in the next decade as it is reported that reefs affected by muro-ami fishing take hundreds of years to recover.
+The worst-case scenario is that they never grow back.
+Nonstop use of the Muro-ami technique could lead to the total eradication of coral reefs ecosystems in Southeast Asia in the next decade as it is reported that reefs affected by Muro-ami fishing take hundreds of years to recover.